ShrutiSharma2005/Medical-Document-Versioning-System-AI-Powered-QA-Test-Case-Generator/Approach.md

 ### LLM Prompt Design
 The Groq prompt sets up strict instructions for the LLM:
-- **Role**: Expert QA Engineer.
+- **Role**: Expert QA Engineer specializing in medical device software testing.
 - **Rules**: Return ONLY valid JSON matching the Pydantic schema structure.
 No markdown formatting, no text before or after.
 - **Test Case Fields**: unique ID, title, requirement reference, preconditions, steps array, expected result, priority, risk level, and category.
+- **Constraints**: Generate between 3 and 5 test cases per selection to ensure focused coverage.
+- **Temperature**: Set to 0.3 for deterministic, consistent outputs.
+- **Max Tokens**: Limited to 4096 to control costs and response length.

 ### Failure Handling & Fallbacks
 1. **Model Fallback Chain**: Wires up an automatic fallback sequence: `llama-3.3-70b-versatile` $\rightarrow$ `llama3-70b-8192` $\rightarrow$ `llama3-8b-8192` $\rightarrow$ `mixtral-8x7b-32768`.
 If the primary model fails or is rate-limited, it automatically falls back.
-2. **Single Parsing Retry**: If the response is not valid JSON or fails Pydantic schema validation, the client captures the error, appends it to the prompt as feedback, and sends a single retry command.
+2. **Single Parsing Retry**: If the response is not valid JSON or fails Pydantic schema validation, the client captures the error, appends it to the prompt as feedback, and sends a single retry command with the error context injected.
+3. **Code Fence Handling**: The parser automatically strips markdown code fences (```) if the LLM wraps JSON in them, handling a common LLM output pattern.
-3. **Raw Response Storage**: If the retry still fails, the system inserts the failed run into MongoDB with `status="FAILED"`, saving the raw text and exception logs for developer review, and raises a `502 Bad Gateway` API error.
+4. **Raw Response Storage**: If the retry still fails, the system inserts the failed run into MongoDB with `status="FAILED"`, saving the raw text and exception logs for developer review, and raises a `502 Bad Gateway` API error.
+5. **Connectivity Check**: A dedicated health check function uses the lightweight `llama3-8b-8192` model to verify API key validity and connectivity without incurring significant costs.

 ---